easybuilders/easybuild-docs/docs/easybuild-v5/enhancements.md

 Enabling this will add `-g` to flags such as `$CXXFLAGS`.

 !!!
 Warning
-    For some software enabling debug symbols will result in significant increase in disk space.
+    For some software enabling debug symbols will result in significant increase in disk space usage.

 ---